 Nurses, midwives and students can be exposed to stress at work, as well as psychological, cognitive and physical demands which may negatively impact mental health.

 If you are experiencing a mental health issue there is a risk it will affect your ability to competently and safely do your work.
 This could place you and the public at risk of harm.

 Mental health statistics

 No one is immune to experiencing a mental health issue.
 Almost half of the Australian population, aged between 16-85, will experience a mental illness in their lifetime with 20% of adults affected by a mental illness every year.
 However, less than half of those experiencing a mental illness will access support and treatment (National Mental Health Commission, 2014).

-Mental health conditions require the same degree of support and treatment as any other illness, such as diabetes, cardiovascular disorders, cancer and chronic pain disorders.
+Mental health conditions require the same degree of support and treatment as any health condition.

-In Australia, depression and anxiety are the highest presenting mental health illnesses.
+In Australia, depression and anxiety are the highest presenting mental health issues.